 Professor Norton’s research into the contemporary arts of Afghanistan has grown out of a focus on Islamic culture in relation to the present wars.
 She has developed a collection of Afghan ‘war’ rugs and related artifacts which was part of an exhibition and program opening in January, 2009.

 In March, 2007, Dr. Norton visited Afghanistan with the Women’s Delegation of Global Exchange.
 In Kabul, she saw schools for girls, particularly refugees who had been denied education during Taliban rule.
-Traditional handicrafts are an important part of the renewal of Afghan culture.
+She observed that traditional handicrafts are an important part of the renewal of Afghan culture.

 Exhibitions and Conference Presentations:

 Exhibition Curator, "The Arts of Outer Mongolia," Providence College, 2011.

 Exhibition Curator, “Women’s Art After War,” Providence College, Fall, 2004.